Introduction To Viral marketing Techniques

 Some of the other emotional stealers in viral space are ALS ice bucket challenge evoking sympathy, Panda cheese commercials that generated curiosity mixed with astonishment or the Girl Leads Man Around World video creating utter envy.
 The emotional drive of any viral campaign should be strong enough to succeed in grabbing attention.

 Give valuable products for free

 The success of Hotmail was in giving the service free.
-Free email services, free software, free mobile apps which will pay off in the long run.
+Free email services, free software, free mobile apps that will pay off in the long run.
 Free services attract more interest among users and will be shared extensively.
-Free services can use their reach to develop advertising opportunities and ecommerce opportunities.
+Free services can use their reach to develop advertising opportunities and e-commerce opportunities.
 The trick is in generating interest in readers.
 The Hotmail started it all with the classic ‘Get your private, free email at http://www.hotmail.com’.

 Let’s move to the next viral marketing techniques.

 When a firm is seen as a responsible corporate citizen that adds to brand value.

 ALS Ice Bucket Challenge that went viral set a new trend in charities and using online celebrities to strike it rich.
 It was one of the biggest viral campaigns ever.
 The campaign urged people to dump a bucket full of ice water on themselves, take its video and tag friend s to join in.
 The campaign succeeded in raising $100 mn for the ALS Association.
 It attracted the interest of globally-renowned people like Mark Zuckerburg, Martha Stewart, Justin Timberlake, Oprah, Bill Gates who all poured a bucket of ice water on themselves and posted videos.
 Challenged App is now available for companies to create similar challenges, create a video and post it.

 It may not sound surprising to hear from viral marketing techniques experts that more challenge-wise viral campaigns are set to be launched thanks to the availability of apps for the purpose.

 There should be a brand message in the content